 The story earned the team the Pulitzer, one of the top honours in journalism.

 Myanmar’s armed forces insist the brutal campaign in Rakhine was justified as a means to root out Rohingya militants.
+But soldiers involved in the massacre investigated by Reuters were jailed.

 The case against the journalists has become a cause celebre for press freedom.